Murder of Joey Fischer: Court decision and sentences

 On March 25, Martínez was sentenced to 20 years in prison for conspiracy to commit murder.
 The judge recognized that although she was of advanced age, and might not leave prison alive before her sentence was completed, in his judgment the punishment was appropriate.
 She was given the maximum sentence; the shortest sentence was two years.
 Martínez' lawyer said that if her client had not pleaded guilty and cooperated with court officials, her sentence would probably have been the same as Cisneros's and Garza's.
 He also said that she would be eligible for parole in 18 to 24 months because the murder weapon was never found.
 If the murder weapon had been found, Texas law required all individuals convicted in a murder case to serve at least a fourth of their sentence before being eligible for parole.
 Both Cisneros and Martínez were sent to the all-female state prison Gatesville Unit and kept in separate cells, while Garza was confined in a Cameron County prison.

 On July 13, 1995, Cameron County officials and state authorities traveled to Mexico City to ask Mexican officials to prosecute Puentes Pizaña and Olivarez for Fischer's murder.
 Thousands of documents were translated from English to Spanish and handed over to Mexico's attorney general for review.
 On July 15, Mexican officials agreed to prosecute both of them for the murder in an international prosecution court in Mexico City.
 Texas prosecutors asked the Mexican government to use Article 4 of the Mexican Federal Penal Code, a little-used provision that permits Mexican citizens to be prosecuted in Mexico for crimes they committed outside the country.
 In order for the provision to take effect, it required the accused to be in Mexican territory; not to have faced justice in the country where the crime was committed; and that the crime was not only illegal in the country where it was committed, but also in Mexico.
 Murder in Mexico carries a maximum sentence of 50 years in prison, though it is common for people to be released after 15 to 25 years for good behavior.
 The Cameron County office said they would use a federal prosecutor from Tamaulipas as the judge.
 The two accused would be issued an arrest warrant and asked to appear in court where a federal judge would review their case and determine the punishment in a few months.
 When Puentes Pizaña heard the news, he was surprised and angered by the decision.
 He maintained his innocence saying he was only a car thief.
 Olivarez was in custody in a Matamoros prison.
 On September 20, a Mexican federal judge agreed to prosecute Puentes Pizaña and Olivarez for the murder.
-Both of them were eventually found guilty and sentenced to 15 years in prison.